 API Security Best Practices

-Web APIs are quite vulnerable.
-Especially with the rising threat of cyberattacks, securing these integrations has become business-critical.
+With the rising threat of cyberattacks, securing APIs has become business-critical.
+Especially as many security reports indicate that web APIs are quite vulnerable.
 Thankfully, by following a few best practices, API providers can ward off many potential vulnerabilities.
 Below, we cover top API security best practices, which are good things to keep in mind when designing and creating APIs.

-Next, do not let your APIs or Gateways issue Access or Refresh Tokens.
-A centralized OAuth Server should always issue such tokens.
+Next, do not let your APIs or gateways issue access or refresh tokens.
+A centralized OAuth server should always issue such tokens.
 Issuing tokens requires many complex processes: authenticating the client, authenticating the user, authorizing the client, signing the tokens, and other operations.
 All these functions require access to different data, such as client information or the preferred authentication mechanism.
-Furthermore, if many entities issue and sign tokens, it becomes increasingly challenging to manage all the credentials used to sign the issued keys.
-Only one entity can safely handle these processes — an OAuth Server.
+Furthermore, if many entities issue and sign tokens, it becomes increasingly challenging to manage all the credentials used for signing.
+Only one entity can safely handle these processes — an OAuth server.

-When APIs are concerned, using JWTs as access and refresh tokens is a good practice.
+When APIs are concerned, using JSON Web Tokens (JWTs) as access and refresh tokens is a good practice.
 Services that receive JWTs can leverage claim information to make informed business decisions: Is the caller allowed to access this resource?
 What data can the caller retrieve?

-However, when tokens are exposed outside of your infrastructure to third-party clients, you should use opaque tokens instead of JWTs.
-Information in a JWT is available to everyone and easy to decode.
+However, when tokens are exposed outside your infrastructure and especially when exposed to third-party clients, you should use opaque tokens instead of JWTs.
+Information in a JWT is easy to decode and thus available to everyone.
 If JWT data is public, privacy becomes a concern.
-You must thus ensure that no sensitive data ends up in the JWT's claims.
-But, if you share JWTs with your third-party clients, chances are that they will start depending on the data in the JWT.
-Changing claims in a JWT could result in a Breaking Change, requiring costly implementation upgrades in all third-party clients.
+You must ensure that no sensitive data ends up in the JWT's claims.
+What is more, if you share JWTs with third-party clients, chances are that they will start depending on the data in the JWT.
+It might become a liability, even if the data is not sensitive.
+Once integrators start depending on the contents of a JWT, changing the token's claims could result in a breaking change, requiring costly implementation upgrades in all third-party clients.

-OAuth scopes limit the capabilities of an Access Token.
+OAuth scopes limit the capabilities of an access token.
 If stolen client credentials have limited scopes, an attacker will have much less power.
 Therefore, you should always issue tokens with limited capabilities.
-Verification of token scopes can be done at the API Gateway to limit the malicious traffic reaching your API.
-You should use Scopes to implement coarse-grained access control.
+Verification of token scopes can be done at the API gateway to limit the malicious traffic reaching your API.
+You should use scopes during coarse-grained access control.
 This control could include checking whether a request with a given access token can query a given resource or verifying the client can use a given Content-Type.

 You should always implement fine-grained access control at the API level.
-This access control should be architected so that even if a malicious request slips through the Gateway, the API will still reject it.
-This practice safeguards against situations in which attackers bypass the Gateway.
+This access control complements any control done at the API gateway level, and should be architected so that even if a malicious request slips through the gateway, the API will still reject it.
+This practice safeguards against situations in which attackers bypass the gateway.

-The API should verify whether or not the request can reach the given endpoint.
+A fine-grained access control focuses on securing an API from a business perspective.
+The API should verify whether the request can reach the given endpoint.
 It should also check whether the caller has rights to the data and what information can be returned based on the caller's identity (both for the client and user).
-OWASP lists broken access control as one of the top 10 API security vulnerabilities, so it's worth remembering this one.
+The 2019 OWASP Top 10 API Security Vulnerabilities lists broken object level authorization as the top API vulnerability, so it's worth remembering this one.

 Zero-trust is not just a buzzword — your API should limit trust to incoming traffic.
 Period.
-The first step toward building zero-trust is using HTTPS for all API traffic.
+One of the steps toward building zero-trust is using HTTPS for all API traffic.
 If possible, use HTTPS internally so that traffic between services cannot be sniffed.

 Proper JWT validation is crucial for the security of your APIs.
 Yet, if every team implements their own JWT validation solution, you risk increasing overall system vulnerability.
 Mistakes are more common, and it's difficult to fix bugs.